-Enjoy mellow community vibe, kayaks, stargazing, outdoor kitchen, and more..
+Enjoy mellow community vibe, kayaks, stargazing, outdoor kitchen, bonfire nights, and more..
 Camp right on the shores of Bridgeport Reservoir with a backdrop of snowcapped Sawtooth Mountain Range and an easy access to trails.

 Dear All, we look forward to having you camp with us anytime between April 26th and mid-October!
 Please read through the listing to find out more about Lakeshore Tent Camping and our place.
 Can't wait to hear from you and to be part of your adventures in the Sierra!